openbaton/docs/docs/nfvo-installation.md

 The NFVO is implemented in java using the [spring.io][spring] framework.
 For more details about the NFVO architecture, you can refer to the extend it section.

-### Install the latest NFVO version from the debian package
+### Install the latest NFVO version from the source code

 The NFVO can be installed using different mechanisms.
 In this HowTo we will show you how to install it directly from its debian package.